cs3110/textbook/src/chapters/preface/install.md

 A *switch* is a named installation of OCaml with a particular compiler version and set of packages.
-You can have many switches and, well, switch between them &mdash;whence the name.
+You can have many switches and, well, switch between them &mdash;hence the name.
 Create a switch for this semester's CS 3110 by running this command:

 ```console